Lambda Prolog Parser Generator Page

 The associated web page on the higher order compilation project contains further examples.

-Kamal Aboul-Hosn has recently made several
+Kamal Aboul-Hosn has made several

 improvements to the parser generator.
 Link